DVA-C02 · Question #451

 A DynamoDB Global Secondary Index (GSI) with customer email as the partition key enables querying all orders for a given email and supports future attribute-based queries.

-- A. A partition key cannot simultaneously be the order ID and the customer email; the sort key alone cannot be used as the leading condition in a Query without specifying the partition key.
+A partition key cannot simultaneously be the order ID and the customer email; the sort key alone cannot be used as the leading condition in a Query without specifying the partition key.

-- B. Changing the partition key to customer email would break all existing queries that look up orders by order ID, which is the primary access pattern.
+Changing the partition key to customer email would break all existing queries that look up orders by order ID, which is the primary access pattern.

-- C. A Local Secondary Index (LSI) shares the same partition key as the base table (order ID), so it cannot enable queries that start from a customer email address.
+A Local Secondary Index (LSI) shares the same partition key as the base table (order ID), so it cannot enable queries that start from a customer email address.

-Concept tested.
-DynamoDB Global Secondary Index for alternate query access patterns
+Concept tested: DynamoDB Global Secondary Index for alternate query access patterns

-Reference. https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html
+Source: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html

 Community Discussion